curiocunngios/CTF/newYearJournal1.md

 Night: the fried eggs were salty as hell holy shit.
 I played the remaining fireworks with my little brother and I also played Mini world again with him, it was soooooooooooo boring lol.
 I kept mamking excuses of not playing by saying that I need some rest.
 Then, I told him to have rest as well and we went down stairs the watch TV together with grandmother. nothing special happened today.
 I went back here and I jerked off to a manga called rosen garden saga.

+## day 5

+morning: woke up at around 9:42, woken up by my little brother 李rui again.
+Had a terrible breakfast, I don't know what that is, it's too sweet

+afternoon: had lunch with 姑姑 x 2, didn't have too much interactions with them.
+I remember trying to pretend being focused on my "homework" and readings but in fact I weren't able to focus at all, because I was not feeling very comfrotable around many people and since it was a bit noisy.
+After they're gone, I came back my room to have a 1 hour nap.
+Then, I had some thoughts in my braina nd it took a while since I was able to get my mind back on the reverse task.
+Unfortunately, I failed the task and I had to read the answer lol.
+Then, here it came, finally the time that I wanted to take a shit and shower time, perfect.
+The poop taking awas not very successful since I was exhausted after taking just a little bit of shit but it was enough.
+Next, dinner time right after my bath.
+I am 100% sure that the chopsticks I used was dirty as fuck lol, but I did not care and continued eating.
+Since I don't want to be somebody annoying telling them to swap my chopsticks.

+night: played video games with 李rui, it was boring at the start playing mini world with him.
+But later it gets fun since we switched back to 2p games 1v1.
+I feel a bit disappointed in myself after losing tic tac toe to him.

+## day 6

+morning: woke up early to eat yummy af noodles with yummmmmmmmmmmmmy af meatballs.
+My sister went on the car at around 9 am with the black git .
+Then, at around 10:00 am, we went to a place which was boring af so I brought out my computer to play

+afternoon: after having lunch at that place, I played 飛行棋 with my little brother 李rui, won all that and the computer ran out of battery.
+Then, 叔 brought me to the place to get on the car bcack to hong kong.
+I slept pretty well on the car and there was a bit of traffic constipation at the end

+night: brought some food (油豆腐) to my aunt's restaurant and got on 277X back home.
+I was feeling uncomfrotable on the 277X as I have a huge GIT with me on the second floor, I learnt tha tI shouldn't rbing it to the second floor

+thoughts overall.
+I missed the place.
+Especially that huge comfortable bed I slept with.
+I missed the cute pikachu pillow, I missed the pillow I slept with, I missed the smell of the bed that I can't help but ket smelling my the clothes I slept with (that has the smell) when I am back to HK.
+And I missed 李rui and a little of my grandmother of course.
+Really do looking forward to go back next year.
+The only bad thing is the toilet and the food and the socialising part, nothing else.